Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit caves and hideout dens.

 Cave #3 is a burial cave from the Second Temple period.

 We took the red trail to the center of the complex.
-There we saw the remains of a Byzantine church (marked as #8 on the map above).
+We saw the remains of a Byzantine church (marked as #8 on the map above).
 Moreover, in the church, you can see the remains of a mosaic floor.

 And near the church, you can find the main entrance to hiding caves (marked as #9 on the map above).
 Here is a map of the hiding caves with the entrances and exits.